-The Department of Women's Studies no longer requires the Graduate Record Exams (GRE).
+The Department of Women's and Gender Studies does not require the Graduate Record Exams (GRE).

 Minimum Requirements for Admission

 - Bachelor of Arts/Bachelor of Science or equivalent from an accredited institution

 - For Women’s and Gender Studies and History applicants, evidence that the applicant can satisfy the foreign language requirement in the first two years of the doctoral program.
 Knowledge of one language other than English is required of students in United States history; for all other students, the requirement is two languages in addition to English.